tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Dec 06 2007

-Louis Koepp (a 18-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Louis Koepp (a 18-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Louis Koepp had extensive experience in preaching her views to theists.
 She was not afraid.
 As Louis Koepp entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Louis Koepp used religious teachings and beliefs to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 To prove her's point, Louis Koepp described an example where she personally witnessed Alice divinely healing someone.
 Louis Koepp argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.